heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Orca expresses parallelism explicitly through processes.
 Processes in Orca are similar to procedures, but are concurrent instead of serial.
 When a process is forked, it can take parameters that are either passed as a copy of the original data, or passed as a *shared data-object*.
-Processes can then communicate through these shared objects.
+Processes communicate through these shared objects.

 Shared data objects in Orca are similar to objects in OOP.
 An object is defined abstractly by a name and a set of interfaces.